automatictester/lambda-test-runner/README.md

 ## How to deploy it

-- Clone the repo.
-- Build Java JAR: `./mvnw clean package -DskipTests`.
+- You can either start by downloading the JAR from [Releases](https://github.com/automatictester/lambda-test-runner/releases) tab, or building it yourself.
+If you decide to go for the latter, clone the repo and build Java JAR file with: `./mvnw clean package -DskipTests`.
 - Deploy it to your AWS account.
-There is a [Terraform script](https://github.com/automatictester/lambda-test-runner/blob/master/tf) to speed things up.
+There is [Terraform](https://github.com/automatictester/lambda-test-runner/blob/master/tf) scripts to speed things up.
   Before running `terraform apply`, you will need to:
   - Customize all variables in [tf/variables.tf](https://github.com/automatictester/lambda-test-runner/blob/master/tf/variables.tf).
   - Customize Terraform backend S3 bucket in [tf/main.tf](https://github.com/automatictester/lambda-test-runner/blob/master/tf/main.tf).